Tushar114/React-MemoryGame/README.md

 Components ->

-1. App Component -> Smart Component
+1. App Component ->
    a.
 Header
    b.
 Deck Of Cards
-   c.
-LeaderBoard - Dynamic Component

-2. Card Component -> Dumb Component
+2. Card Component ->
    -- Only for rendering

-Services -

-1. Call to get 1st Deck of Cards - Successful
-2. Call to get 2nd Deck of Shuffled Cards - Successful

 External tools used

 API : 'https://deckofcardsapi.com/'

-Funtionality Completed -

-- UI of application
-- Data from getchars API and getalphabet API
-- Partial Logic

-Functionality Reamining -

-- Flip/Matching service is facing some issue.

 To start the application you can now run: `npm start`